Run all health checks

 - forking a fork comes with a bunch of problems

-The Manjaro version had a bunch of issues like being laggy or not working on some systems, bad internet connectivity, installation issues etc. With how messy Manjaro development tools are it was hard to tell where the issues came from and at some point it was just becoming easier to switch to Arch which is what most people wanted anyway. - Arch is available for more architectures than manjaro.
-Manjaro 32 bit is unmaintained and the other versions are a mess. instantOS being a lightweight distro has a target audience on ARM and 32 bit, both of which can be served better on Arch.
+The Manjaro version had a bunch of issues like being laggy or not working on some systems, bad internet connectivity, installation issues etc. With how messy Manjaro development tools are it was hard to tell where the issues came from and at some point it was just becoming easier to switch to Arch which is what most people wanted anyway. - Arch is available for more architectures than Manjaro.
+Manjaro 32-bit is unmaintained and the other versions are a mess. instantOS being a lightweight distro has a target audience on ARM and 32-bit, both of which can be served better on Arch.
 You can read more about the experience with Manjaro tools here

-- Arch can be trusted to be always there and maintained, Manjaro can’t as the recent drama, forums being set to read only and so on shows
+- Arch can be trusted to be always there and maintained, Manjaro can't as the recent drama, forums being set to read-only and so on shows

-is instantOS just Arch with instantWM
+Is instantOS just Arch with instantWM

 No it isn't.
 Just take a look at the GitHub and tell me if you just see a window manager.
 Installing instantWM on Arch will just give you a window manager.
 No application launcher, no settings, no start menu, just a window manager. installing the instantOS packages on another distribution will get you pretty close to the stock instantOS experience.
 Please note that that is not the intended use case for instantOS packages.
 It is harder to provide support for these "frankensteined" systems.